SELECT YOUR LOCATION

 Assessing Effectiveness

-With respect to other suppliers in our supply chain, SMA has not yet completed a robust risk assessment process at this time and our investigation into this matter has been minimal to date.
+With respect to other suppliers in our supply chain, SMA has not yet completed a robust risk assessment process at this time to assess the effectiveness of efforts with regard to forced labour and child labour risks, and our investigation into this matter has been minimal to date.
 To the best of our knowledge, we are not aware of risks regarding forced labor, since almost all operations and suppliers are either related parties or in Country (ex.
 Canada / US).
 However, pursuant to our Standards of Conduct and material procurement policies, we maintain internal accountability standards and procedures to address employees, contractors or suppliers who fail to meet company standards regarding forced and child labor.

 Attestation

 In accordance with the requirements of the Act, and in particular section 11 thereof, I attest I have reviewed the information contained in the report for the entity or entities above described.
-Based on my knowledge, and having exercised reasonable diligence, I attest the information in the report is true, accurate, and complete in all material respects for the purposes of the Act, for the reporting year listed above.
+Based on my knowledge, and having exercised reasonable diligence, I, in my capacity as a Director, attest that the information in the report is true, accurate, and complete in all material respects for the purposes of the Act, for the reporting year listed above.

 Hiroshi Azuma